 Three modes via `BROWSER_CONSOLE_DEFAULT_STATE`:

-ModeRoute behavior`on` *(shipped default — backwards-compatible)*Reachable as long as the password is configured. `:disable` writes a sticky lockout that persists until `:enable`.`off` *(strict / recommended for hardened deployments)*404 by default.
-Operator runs `php artisan browser-console:enable --ttl=10` to unlock for N minutes. **Auto-locks** when the timer elapses.`local`Behaves like `on` when `app()->environment('local')`, else `off`.Inspect and control the switch:
+ModeRoute behavior`on` *(legacy — reachable whenever a password is set)*Reachable as long as the password is configured. `:disable` writes a sticky lockout that persists until `:enable`.
+Still inert in production unless explicitly unlocked.`off` *(strict / recommended for hardened deployments)*404 by default.
+Operator runs `php artisan browser-console:enable --ttl=10` to unlock for N minutes. **Auto-locks** when the timer elapses.`local` *(shipped default — secure)*Behaves like `on` when `app()->environment('local')`, else `off`.Regardless of mode, the route is **always sealed in `APP_ENV=production`** unless a live `:enable` unlock is in effect — a hard, config-independent production guard.

 ```